ThreeLetters/SuperSQL/source/index.html.md

 Use simple API as much as you can!
 It is lightning fast!
 Otherwise, use the helper functions - they will decide for you.
 </aside>

-## Cache
-Performance is boosted for a query if an identical query before it (with different values [EG where vals, join, insert]), is made right before.
-You can also clear the cache by doing: `$SuperSQL->clearCache()`

 ## Custom Queries

 Custom queries can be made using `$SuperSQL->query($query)`.